WIN has been formed to question the need for the Waimea Dam.

 Our work and your pressure was instrumental in getting the Councillors to vote 8:6 against the dam.
 This was only turned around when a group of prominent irrigators got together and stumped up another $10 million.

 We are committed to getting a fair deal for ratepayers and holding to account those who got us into this mess.
-We have a lot of work to do, and we need you help.
-Donations are always welcome to bank account 02 - 0747 – 0075238 - 000
+We have a lot of work to do, and we need your help.
+Donations are always welcome to bank account 02 - 0747 – 0075238 - 000.

 If you are convinced that the Dam is a bad idea, that the funding model is unfair, or that you want more transparency in the whole process then DONATE to WIN and vote accordingly at the elections in October.